Disaster Recovery in Pivotal Cloud Foundry

 Blobstores can be very large.
 To minimize downtime, only metadata about the blobs is taken during the back up.
 For example, in the case of internal blobstores (Webdav/NFS), a list of hardlinks to the blobs is taken.
 After API access is restored, copies of the blobs are made.

-- Data services: BBR is not yet supported in Pivotal’s flagship data services (MySQL, RabbitMQ, Redis, PCC).
-In the meantime, operators should use the automatic backups feature of each tile, available within Ops Manager.
+Data services.
+The Pivotal data services listed below do not support BBR.
+Operators of these services should use the automatic backups feature of each tile, available within Ops Manager.

 Pivotal recommends that you take backups in proportion to the rate of change of the data in PCF to minimize the number of changes lost if a restore is required.
 We suggest starting with backing up every 24 hours.
 If app developers make frequent changes, you should increase the frequency of backups.